imagingbook/imagej1-plugins-ide-setup/README.md

-# Simple Setup for Authoring ImageJ Plugins in Eclipse
+# Minimal Setup for Authoring ImageJ Plugins with Eclipse or IntelliJ
 This repo contains a minimal setup for writing ImageJ (1) plugins with the [Eclipse](https://www.eclipse.org/) or [IntelliJ](https://www.jetbrains.com/idea/), respectively
 The projects are set up with ``plugins/`` as the default output folder (for generated ``.class`` files).